 - In a medium bowl, whisk together the flour, baking powder, and salt.

-- Spread half the of cake batter into the prepared pan and smooth out.
-Sprinkle the Cinnamon Filling on top.
-Dollop the remaining batter over the cinnamon filling, then spread it out into an evenly layer by moving from the center to the edges.
-Sprinkle the struesel over the top, starting at the edges, and working in towards the center.
+- Spread half of the cake batter into the prepared pan and smooth it into an even layer.
+Sprinkle the cinnamon filling on top.
+Dollop the remaining batter over the cinnamon filling, then spread it out into an even layer by moving from the center to the edges.
+Sprinkle the streusel over the top, starting at the edges, and working in towards the center.
 (This helps keep make sure there’s enough topping on the edges to keep the cake from rising unevenly.

 - Bake for 55 minutes or until a toothpick inserted in the center comes out clean.
-Allow the cake to cool in the pan for 30 minutes before serving.
+Allow the cake to cool in the pan for at least 30 minutes before serving.

 For the Glaze: